syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

     int charCount = document.BuiltinDocumentProperties.CharCount;
     //Get the paragraph count in the document. int paragraphCount = document.BuiltinDocumentProperties.ParagraphCount;
-    //Saves the Word document.
+    //Save the Word document.
     document.Save("Result.docx");
 }
 {% endhighlight %}
 {% highlight vb.net %}
-'Opens an existing document.
+'Open an existing document.
 Using document As WordDocument = New WordDocument("Sample.docx", FormatType.Docx)
     'Update the word count in the document. document.UpdateWordCount(False)